2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Senior Dancer of the Year (Ages 15 - 19)

-In each of the following Elite Starz divisions each Dancer of the Year winner receives a $250 cash award and a tiara/cap.
+In each of the following ELITE STARZ divisions each Dancer of the Year winner receives a $250

 Petite Dancer of the Year (Ages 6 - 8)